elunna/nerfhack-changelog/README.md

 * unique monsters cannot be tamed
 * violet fungi get a passive hallucination attack
 * all vortices (v) resist shock damage
-* vampire shapeshifting has been disabled for all vampires except Vlad; this includes vampshifting or the player polymorphed into a vampire as well.
 * vampire mages can see invisible
 * vampires (any V) are not afraid of cracked or Molochian altars
 * vampires attack with their bite attacks first